 When growing, they are approximately 80+ days to full maturity, and they are great for growing in pots or containers, and even for indoor growing.
-The peppers are produced with a pointy tip.
+The peppers are usually produced with a pointy tail.

-They are very hot and mature from green to vibrant red.
+They are very hot and mature from green to vibrant red, though you'll find other varieties that mature to yellow, brown, and even peach.
 Plant has green stems, green leaves, and creamy-yellow flowers.

-Another is the Trinidad Moruga Scorpion, which measures in at over 2 Million SHU.
-Talk about a hot pepper!
+Another is the Trinidad Moruga Scorpion, which over took the Trinidad scorpion pepper and measures in at over 2 Million SHU.
+Talk about a hot pepper.

 Cooking with Trinidad Scorpion Peppers

 Be careful when cooking with these peppers, as they are extremely hot and can make your skin burn when handling them.
 They are ideal for salsas, marinades, and making your own hot sauce.

 They have a somewhat fruity flavor, but also an intense, quick burst of biting heat that takes a while to subside, which I call the "scorpion sting".
 If you do experience heat on your skin or from eating these peppers, see my page on how to stop the chili pepper burn for helpful information.

 I enjoy growing Trinidad scorpion peppers for drying and turning into spicy chili powders.
 They are easy to dry and it is best to use a dehydrator.
 Simple wash and dry the peppers, then remove the stems and slice them in half.

 Lay them onto dehydrator sheets and dry them at least 8 hours at 130 degrees F, or until they are completely dried and brittle.
 Then you can grind them into powders or save them for rehydrating or grinding later.